shopware5/shopware/engine/Shopware/Bundle/SearchBundle/README.md

 ```

 ## How it works
-The Shopware\Bundle\SearchBundle provides a ProductNumberSearchInterface which expects a Shopware\Search\Criteria and a Shopware\Bundle\StoreFrontBundle\ShopContextInterface object.
+The Shopware\Bundle\SearchBundle provides a ProductNumberSearchInterface which expects a Shopware\Search\Criteria and a Shopware\Bundle\StoreFrontBundle\ShopContext object.

 The Criteria class contains the definition which conditions, sortings and facets (terms) the search has to consider.

-The ShopContextInterface class contains the current user/shop context like which customer group is active or which language is selected.
+The ShopContext class contains the current user/shop context like which customer group is active or which language is selected.

 This both classes are required for a search request.

 The ProductNumberSearchInterface is only the definition of the search API.
 The ProductNumberSearch is implemented for a specify database platform like Mysql or Elasticsearch.

-The implementation of the ProductNumberSearch has to interpret the provided ShopContextInterface and Criteria object to the specify database language.
+The implementation of the ProductNumberSearch has to interpret the provided ShopContext and Criteria object to the specify database language.

 ## Default ProductNumberSearch